pedrommcarrasco/pedrommcarrasco.github.io/_posts/2018-10-25-power-up-your-anchors.md

 > "*If this property’s value is `true`, the system creates a set of constraints that duplicate the behavior specified by the view’s autoresizing mask.
 This also lets you modify the view’s size and location using the view’s `frame`, `bounds`, or `center` properties*.

-> *If you want to use Auto Layout to dynamically calculate the size and position of your view, you must set this property to `false`*""
+> *If you want to use Auto Layout to dynamically calculate the size and position of your view, you must set this property to `false`*"

 This describes exactly what you want: use Auto Layout to dynamically calculate the size and position of your views.
 However you don’t want to write this huge property for every single view, not even inside a `forEach`.